-- University due to behavioral misconduct or academic integrity violations cannot be readmitted for a minimum of three years. - 2.
-Students who are dismissed due to poor academic performance may be readmitted to the University if they meet the following conditions: - a) Transfer to a new program or pass remedial sessions for at least one semester before resuming the same degree. - b) Repeat courses in which they have received a grade lower than C- as needed. - 3.
+- 1. Students who are dismissed from the University due to behavioral misconduct or academic integrity violations cannot be readmitted for a minimum of three years. - Students who are dismissed due to poor academic performance may be readmitted to the University if they meet the following conditions: - a) Transfer to a new program or pass remedial sessions for at least one semester before resuming the same degree. - b) Repeat courses in which they have received a grade lower than C- as needed. - 3.
 Students who withdraw from the University and decide to come back must meet the academic requirements in place at the time of their readmission and are held to the current academic policies. - 4.
 Students who fail to meet the requirements for graduation at AUBH for a second time after readmission will be permanently dismissed.